-Its faster wobbling action also allows fishermen greater versatility when retrieving their lure back reels in various speeds without compromising how well they’re working their bait.
+Its faster wobbling action also allows fishermen greater versatility when retrieving their lure back reels at various speeds without compromising how well they’re working their bait.

 Cons: Its large size can limit your ability to cast far distances at times which can be fairly limiting from shorelines or boat docks where accuracy is vital when pitching lures into tight spots.

-Rendering this particular choice less attractive than perhaps something like the Whoppper Plopper 60 might accomplish under similar circumstances instead.
+Rendering this particular choice less attractive than perhaps something like the Whopper Plopper 60 might accomplish under similar circumstances instead.